-Throughout history of human kind, we faced a glaciation period where we had to eat a diet composed exclusively of animal products.
+Throughout the history of human kind, we faced a glaciation period where we had to eat a diet composed exclusively of animal products.
 We can correlate the time when our brains started getting bigger with the time our diet was almost exclusively composed of animals.
 As another proof that meat was so important for us at this period, we have all the cave paintings of animals, often with men hunting them.
 Fossilized excrements have also been found with traces of bones and egg shells, but no seeds.
 This is important because seeds don’t get digested and always end up in the stools when eaten and this means that we probably didn’t eat any plant-matter at that time.

-The only way we where able to develop such big brains that take up to 25% of our total available energy is by getting a smaller gut.
+The only way we were able to develop such big brains that take up to 25% of our total available energy is by getting a smaller gut.
 The gut and digestive system is an expensive system that requires a lot of resources to run properly.
-The way we where able to develop a smaller gut is by eating a more nutrient dense diet from meat and fat.
+The way we were able to develop a smaller gut is by eating a more nutrient dense diet from meat and fat.
 The fat found in bone marrow and brain is some of the most nutrient and calorically rich source of food available on the planet.
-Since we developed tools to get to the precious brain and marrow, we where able to get to this amazingly rich source of food.
+Since we developed tools to get to the precious brain and marrow, we were able to get to this amazingly rich source of food.

 Cooking was also very important for getting a nutrient-dense and easily digestible diet that permitted us to further reduce the size of our gut.

 Having a high saturated fat and cooked meat as the basis of our diet is therefore what permitted us to need less and less gut size and develop the huge brain we enjoy today.